holtgrewe/tracdox/trac-sphinx/source/Tutorial/Parsing.rst

 Double-Pass I/O Using the ``RecordReader``
 ------------------------------------------

-The :dox:`DoublePassRecordReader Double-Pass RecordReader` reader's API extends the function described above for the [dox:SinglePassRecordReader Single-Pass RecordReader].
+The :dox:`DoublePassRecordReader Double-Pass RecordReader` reader's API extends the function described above for the :dox:`SinglePassRecordReader Single-Pass RecordReader`.
 It provides the following additional global interface functions.

 +----------------------------------------------------------------+--------------------------------+